ltwlf/Microsoft-Flow-Create-Team-Connector/README.md

 ### 1. Register App in Azure Portal
   * Regiser an new Azure AD App in you Azure AD
-  * Add the Microsoft Graph permission for delegated "Read and write all groups" (Group.ReadWrite.All)
+  * Add the Microsoft Graph permission for delegated "Read and write all groups" (Group.ReadWrite.All) and "Access user's data anytime" (offline_access).
   * Copy the application id / client id
   * Generate and copy a key / app secret
 ### 2. Install Custom Connector